SecretFoundation/SNIPs/SNIP-52.md

 Pseudocode for decrypting data from notifications (client):
 ```
 fun decryptNotificationData(contractAddr, channelId, payload, env) {
+  // depending on which mode the channel operates in
+  if inCounterMode(channelId):
-  // counter reflects the nth notification for the given contract in the given channel
+    // counter reflects the nth notification for the given recipient in the given channel
-  let counter := getCounterFor(contractAddr, channelId)
+    let counter := getCounterFor(recipientAddr, channelId)

+    // encode uint64 counter in BE and left-pad with 4 bytes of 0x00 to make 12 bytes
+    saltBytes := concat(zeros(4), uint64BigEndian(counter))

+  // otherwise, channel is in TxHash Mode
+  else:
+    // take first 12 bytes of tx hash (make sure to decode the hex string)
+    saltBytes := slice(hexToBytes(env.txHash), 0, 12)

   // ChaCha20 expects a 96-bit (12 bytes) nonce
   // take the first 12 bytes of the channel id's sha256 hash
   let channelIdBytes := slice(sha256(utf8ToBytes(channelId)), 0, 12)

-  // encode uint64 counter in BE and left-pad with 4 bytes of 0x00
-  let counterBytes := concat(zeros(4), uint64BigEndian(counter))

   // produce the nonce by XOR'ing the two previous 12-byte results
   let nonce := xorBytes(channelIdBytes, counterBytes)

   // construct the additional authenticated data
-  let aad := concatStrings(env.blockHeight, ":", env.senderAddress)
+  let aad := concatStrings(env.blockHeight, ":", env.txHash)

   // split payload
   let ciphertext := slice(payload, len(payload) - 16)